Do You Need a Home Inspection on New Construction in Saratoga Springs? Yes — Here's Why | Kat Ashby

 Frequently Asked Questions

 Is it legal for a builder to refuse a home inspection in Utah?
 Utah doesn't have a statute explicitly prohibiting builder inspection refusals, but the Utah Supreme Court's recognition of implied warranties of habitability and quality in new home sales establishes a strong legal framework protecting buyers.
-As real estate attorneys have noted, a builder who refuses inspections and then fails to honor warranty repairs may be subject to breach of contract claims.
+A builder who refuses inspections and then fails to honor warranty repairs may be subject to breach of contract claims.
 Consult a real estate attorney if a builder is preventing any inspection access.

 How long is a new construction warranty in Utah?
 Most Utah builder warranties cover labor and materials for one year, mechanical systems for two years, and structural defects for ten years — though exact terms vary by builder and contract.
 Know your specific warranty dates, calendar them, and do not wait until the last month to escalate unresolved tickets.